 In case of inclement weather, we offer planetarium shows.
 During sessions we utilize all four telescopes on the Valders rooftop to observe many of the objects you can see photographs of here on this web site.
 In addition we identify any bright stars and constellations visible.

-In June 2009 the sessions go on hiatus until further notice due to construction in the science building.
+Beginning June 2009, the sessions will go on hiatus until further notice due to construction in the science building.

 We held our first session in November 2001.
 The May 2009 session was our 87th.
 Total attendance at these sessions has been approximately 3,465.
 I have been pleasantly surprised by the number of people who show up for the first time each month and the distances they travel to get here.
 It is also a pleasure to see familiar faces return regularly.